This title is available electronically through the IET Digital Library

-Shree Krishna Sharma holds a PhD degree in Wireless Communications from the University of Luxembourg and his research interests include cognitive wireless communications, satellite communications, signal processing techniques for 5G and beyond wireless, and wireless IoT.
-He is the author of more than 80 technical papers in scholarly journals, scientific books, and international conferences, and has over 1000 google scholar citations.
-He is the recipient of outstanding PhD Thesis award from FNR, Luxembourg and the Best Paper Award in CROWNCOM 2015.
+Shree Krishna Sharma holds a PhD degree in Wireless Communications from the University of Luxembourg, and is the author of more than 80 technical papers in scholarly journals and international conferences.
+He is a senior member of IEEE and is the recipient of several awards including FNR Award for Outstanding PhD Thesis 2015, CROWNCOM 2015 Best Paper Award and 2018 EURASIP Best Paper Award.

-Symeon Chatzinotas is the Deputy Head of the research group SIGCOM in the Interdisciplinary Centre for Security, Reliability and Trust, University of Luxembourg and a Visiting Professor at the University of Parma.
+Symeon Chatzinotas is the Deputy Head of the research group SIGCOM at the University of Luxembourg, and a Visiting Professor at the University Parma, Italy.
 He is the co-recipient of the 2014 Distinguished Contributions to Satellite Communications Award from the Satellite and Space Communications Technical Committee, IEEE Communications Society.

 This book is ideal for Telecom Engineers, researchers, lecturers or students to identify suitable techniques and evaluate the feasibility and investment costs involved in the deployment process and in proposing and defining satellite communication standards and protocols